-The Editors of Citizenship Studies are pleased to announce the eighth annual special issue competition.
+The Editors of Citizenship Studies are pleased to announce the tenth annual special issue competition.

 Proposals should include the following information:

-- Name, affiliation, contact details, and short bio of Guest Editor(s)
+2. Name, affiliation, contact details, and short bio of Guest Editor(s

 Looking to Publish your Research?